Fueling Knowledge and Insight

 Hamma Library is located on the Trinity campus.
 Visitors may use the seminary parking lot south of the building and enter on the first floor.
 The library is located just inside the entrance on your left.

 For reference help during daytime hours call or e-mail the Circulation Desk and ask for Carla Birkhimer or Ray Olson.
 The library's e-mail account is checked throughout the day, and we do our best to respond in a timely manner.

-Trinity Lutheran Seminary and Bexley Hall Seminary, together with the Hamma Library, are pleased to offer you a free resource that you can access right from anywhere.
+Trinity Lutheran Seminary and Bexley Seabury Seminary, together with the Hamma Library, are pleased to offer you a free resource that you can access right from anywhere.

 Through the new ATLAS for ALUM program, funded by the Lilly Foundation, alums will be given free access through 2012 to ATLASerials, an online, full-text collection of more than 140 major religion and theology journals selected by leading religion scholars, theologians and clergy.
 We invite you to explore this wonderful resource and make frequent use of it in your work.

 All alums with valid e-mail addresses on file have been sent a log-in and password.
 If you did not receive this information, please contact Ray Olson.